dwkim78/upsilon/README.md

 ### Preparation

-In order to extract features from a light curve, one must prepare three variables, each of which is an numpy array of dates in days, magnitudes, and magnitude errors.
+In order to extract features from a light curve, one needs to prepare three variables, each of which is a numpy array of dates in days, magnitudes, and magnitude errors.
 For example, see the following pseudo code.

 ```python